dpaiton/EntropyCoding/README.md

 # EntropyCoding

 To be used in conjunction with the [Caffe](https://github.com/BVLC/caffe) library.
-Implements novel method for unsupervised learning using entropy reduction.
+Implements a novel method for unsupervised learning using entropy reduction.